-With summer coming to an end in Port St. Lucie, now is an ideal time to get ahead on air conditioner maintenance.
+With summer coming to an end in Port St. Lucie, now is a good time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be blocked with mud and debris from your yard.
-This accumulation can decrease your unit’s efficiency and cause it to break down.
-Or make it wear out faster.
+If you haven’t taken care of it recently, it could be full of dirt and yard waste.
+This collection can reduce your unit’s efficiency and cause it to malfunction.
+Or require replacement faster.

-We suggest having your air conditioning system professionally maintained once a year.
+We recommend having your air conditioning system professionally serviced annually.
 Why?
 A clean unit can be more energy efficient, which could save you money on utility bills.

-Regular AC maintenance also helps our technicians spot and address small issues before they turn into high-priced problems.
+Routine AC maintenance also helps our technicians locate and take care of minor issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some upkeep you can do alone between professional tune-ups.
-You just need about an hour to get the grime off your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?